Extension Logo

 Nutritional potential in swine diets

-Microalgae are useful and attractive as a feed supplement for livestock diets.
+Microalgae are a valuable and attractive feed supplement for livestock diets.

 Several forms of microalgae were evaluated as feed supplements.
-These microalgae had crude protein (CP) levels ranging from 14 to 38.2 percent.
-At 38.2 percent CP, microalgae contain almost 4.5 times the amount of CP in different corn products.
+These microalgae had crude protein (CP) levels ranging from 14% to 38.2%.
+At 38.2% CP, microalgae contain almost 4.5 times the amount of crude protein in different corn products.

 Microalgae products are also high in the following.